danaelisanicolas/nsw-covid-checker/README.md

 ## Environments

-This is a React Web App which can be accessed on any browser by following this link: [TPD].
+This is a React Web App which can be accessed on any browser by following this link: https://nsw-covid-checker.web.app/.

 Compatible/Tested environments:
 - Chrome Version 84.x